UrbanCode/UCADF-Core-Library/README.md

 My comment: This is my comment.
 ```

-### UcAdfLoop/UcAdfBreak/UcAdfContinue
+### UCADF Loops
-Iterates over the items (may be list or map) and performs the specified actions.
-By default the ***"item"*** property value is set for every iteration but that property name may be overridden by specifying an ***"itemProperty"*** value.<br>
-A optional "when" value be specified to determine if the loop should be performed.<br>
+The UCADF supports a variety of loop actions.
+These loop actions can all use the following features.
-The ***UcAdfContinue*** action can be used as a child action of a loop to determine when certain items should be skipped.<br>
+- The ***UcAdfContinue*** action can be used as a child action of a loop to determine when certain items should be skipped.

-The ***UcAdfBreak*** action can be used as a child action of a loop to determine when the loop should be terminated.
+- The ***UcAdfBreak*** action can be used as a child action of a loop to determine when the loop should be terminated.

+- An optional ***when*** value be specified to determine if the loop should be performed.

+#### UcAdfItemsLoop
+This loop type iterates over the items (may be list or map) and performs the specified actions.
+By default the ***"item"*** property value is set for every iteration but that property name may be overridden by specifying an ***"itemProperty"*** value.
 ```
 actions:
-  - action: UcAdfLoop
+  - action: UcAdfItemsLoop
     actionInfo: false
     when: 'Eval(true)'
     waitIntervalSecs: 2